 Noon Dismissal on Minimum Days

-- Students who are not picked up by 3 p.m. are required to sign in at Extended Care.
-This is in the Auditorium every afternoon from 2:45-6 p.m.
+- Students who are not picked up by 3 p.m. on Regular Days and 12 p.m. on Minimum Days are required to sign in at Extended Care.
+This is in the Big Yard every afternoon.

 - There are no exceptions to this; for their own safety, no students are allowed on campus without supervision.